 We believe in leaving a legacy of opportunity—not debt.
 It is profoundly immoral, unfair and uncaring to steal from our children’s future to finance our present.
 Yet that is what too many politicians are doing.

-The good news is that in the last three years, state government in Lansing has undergone a dramatic transformation.
+The good news is that in the last six years, state government in Lansing has undergone a dramatic transformation.
 Gone are the days of multi-billion dollar budget deficits and unfettered tax hikes.

 Michigan’s financial house sits on a solid foundation and taxpayers are keeping more of their hard-earned dollars.

-We believe in reversing this trend as rapidly as possible and respecting future generations’ pocketbooks as much as politicians respect their own.
+We believe in continuing this trend and respecting future generations’ pocketbooks as much as politicians respect their own.

 "We balance our budget at home.
 We balance our budget at work.
 Why can't the federal government balance theirs?"